-This is generated by the weather station itself and is not of the accuracy of official forecasts.
+This is no longer provided but was generated by the weather station itself and is not of the accuracy of official forecasts.
 The forecast is calculated from atmospheric pressure and trend, wind speed and direction, rainfall, temperature, relative humidity, latitude, longitude and time in the year.
 Sky conditions, changes in precipitation, temperature and wind speed or direction are reported.
 It shows the forecast for up to the next 48 hours and updates once an hour on the hour.

 Temperature is a measure of the heat energy that characterises the mean random motion of molecules in a physical body (kinetic energy).
 All matter is made of particles which are in constant motion which mean they have kinetic energy.
 The kinetic energy is higher when the particles are moving faster.
 It is a mean measure as the particles are constantly moving but not always in the same directions and speed.
 This results in different amounts of kinetic energy of each particle.
 Measuring the temperature is the best approximation of the kinetic energy of the particles.
 Therefore the higher the temperature the faster on average the particles of the physical body are moving, irrespective of the number of particles involved.